 Is there anything that is more delicious than a fresh loaf of bread?
-We think not!
-If you love bread as much as we do, you’re going to love Real Bread Week.
-Whether you are eating it, baking it, or both, this is definitely a week on the calendar that is to be celebrated.
+Probably not!
+Even though it is an everyday food item, it’s also something absolutely amazing.
+If you love bread as much as most people do, then Real Bread Week is going to be quite a treat.
+Whether choosing to eat it, bake it, or both, this is definitely a week on the calendar that is meant to be celebrated and enjoyed.

-Learn about Real Bread Week
+Learn About Real Bread Week

 Well, real bread refers to any type of bread that has been made without the use of processing aids or any other additives.
-For example, this means that there is no xanthan gum, ascorbic acid, chemical leavening, baking powder, or added enzymes found within the bread.
+For example, this means that there is no xanthan gum, ascorbic acid, chemical leavening, baking powder, or other added enzymes and chemicals found within the bread.

 History of Real Bread Week